 In itself a mystery was the fact that Missy’s body had been moved not long before it was found.
 The trappers traveled that road regularly, and she hadn’t been there the day before they found her.
 Obvious disturbance of ground cover prompted authorities to conclude that the person who disposed of the body had originally placed her about 10 feet away and uphill behind a large rock that looked like a tombstone.
 She had died in the forest; debris and leaves from the area were in her lungs and airway.

 Melissa Witt’s tragic story was in the news a lot at first, but as time wore on without a break in the case, it gave way to reports of other missing persons and murders.
 One woman, however, made this cold case heat up again.

-LaDonna Meredith Humphrey’s day job is as the Community Outreach Director for Absolute Pediatric Therapy, but her passion is the work she does to help find missing persons and lend guidance and support to their families.
+LaDonna Meredith Humphrey’s day job is as a community outreach director, but her passion is the work she does to help find missing persons and lend guidance and support to their families.
 She and Amy Smith co-founded the victims’ advocacy group Let’s Bring Them Home.
 Humphrey has taken a special interest in the kidnapping and murder of Missy Witt because she and the victim had mutual friends.
 She’s the Executive Producer of a documentary called Uneven Ground: The Melissa Witt Story.